 1) Order from our website & pay in USD (to do this, please go to the Barcode Shop page, enter the quantity of items you want, click “Add to Cart”, and then click “Go to Checkout”.
 You can then review your order and make the payment by credit card or PayPal); or

-2) Send us an email if you want to pay in INR into our Agent’s bank account in India (we will then email you a pro forma invoice & payment instructions).
+2) Send us an email if you want to pay with INR into our Agent’s bank account in India (we will then email you a pro forma invoice & payment instructions).

 After the payment has been received, we will process your order (usually within the next 1 – 12 hours), and email your barcode to you.